The Rise of Language Models in Mining Software Repositories: A Survey

 Our findings show that LMs are applied across a diverse range of MSR tasks, primarily in classification, generation, extraction, and detection, with smaller roles in assessment, enhancement, retrieval, and prediction.
-These applications serve both as \emph{main} contributions, where LMs directly produce insights or artefacts, and as \emph{enabling} components that transform heterogeneous repository data into structured representations for subsequent MSR analyses.
-Studies rely primarily on publicly available sources, especially GitHub and widely reused datasets, typically consuming a broad range of artefacts and producing derived datasets that closely mirror these inputs.
-The model landscape is dominated by encoder-based architectures such as BERT and RoBERTa, although a clear shift towards large, instruction-tuned models, particularly GPT-like systems accessed via APIs, has emerged since 2023.
+These applications serve both as \emph{main} contributions, where LMs directly produce insights or artifacts, and as \emph{enabling} components that transform heterogeneous repository data into structured representations for subsequent MSR analyses.
+Studies rely primarily on publicly available sources, especially GitHub and widely reused datasets, typically consuming a broad range of artifacts and producing derived datasets that closely mirror these inputs.
+The model landscape is dominated by encoder-based architectures such as BERT and RoBERTa, although a clear shift toward large, instruction-tuned models, particularly GPT-like systems accessed via APIs, has emerged since 2023.
 While most studies continue to rely on small, fine-tuned models, larger models, predominantly employed through prompting, are increasingly gaining traction.
 Despite the widespread availability of supplementary materials on platforms such as GitHub and Zenodo, reusable tools are much less frequently released and rarely maintained over time.
-Finally, several key challenges and actionable points are identified, including broadening the scope of mining studies beyond code-related artefacts, fully leveraging the generative capabilities of modern LMs, strengthening validation in industrial settings, promoting the development and maintenance of reusable tools, and systematically incorporating cost considerations, developing application-specific benchmarks and well-documented datasets, and exploring the potential of AI agents in MSR.
+Finally, several key challenges and actionable points are identified, including broadening the scope of mining studies beyond code-related artifacts, fully leveraging the generative capabilities of modern LMs, strengthening validation in industrial settings, promoting the development and maintenance of reusable tools, systematically incorporating cost considerations, developing application-specific benchmarks and well-documented datasets, and exploring the potential of AI agents in MSR.